telerik/kendo-ui-core/docs/intro/installation/jquery-initialization.md

 ## Duplicate Initialization

 When using a Kendo UI server-side wrapper (as the server-side wrappers are automatically initialized) or when a widget is being created in an event handler executed multiple times, it is possible to initialize a widget on the same DOM element more than once.
-In such a scenario, do not try to recreate a widget instance when the goal is to get the instance object.
+A common mistake is to recreate a widget instance when the goal is only to get the instance object.

 A common mistake is to recreate a widget instance when the goal is only to get the instance object.
 Duplicate initialization is not supported and results in unexpected side effects.